 Take the stress (and mess!) out of meal time with this quick and easy recipe for Sheet Pan Chicken Teriyaki and Veggies.

 I am all about the quick, easy and mostly mess-free dinners these days.
-And with a 1-year-old who will thankfully eat just about anything—tuna tartare, shrimp risotto and lime wedges included—a meal that can be prepped, tossed onto one pan and then thrown into the oven for less than 30 minutes is a big win in our house.
+And with four kids who will thankfully eat just about anything—tuna tartare, shrimp risotto and lime wedges included—a meal that can be prepped, tossed onto one pan and then thrown into the oven for less than 30 minutes is a big win in our house.

 This recipe for sheet pan chicken teriyaki can be as homemade or as store-bought as your heart desires.
-Whip up a quick-fix teriyaki sauce from scratch, or keep it super simple with your favorite bottled variety (this one is my all-time fave).
+Whip up a quick-fix teriyaki sauce from scratch, or keep it super simple with your favorite bottled variety.

 And for all those craving more teriyaki sensations, don’t miss recipes for Baked Teriyaki Chicken Meatballs, Slow Cooker Pulled Chicken Teriyaki, and my personal favorite, Crispy Baked Teriyaki Chicken Wings that are perfect for a gourmet gameday or everyday snacking.